Join the Opinion Page team and school counselors 2 p.m. Thursday, March 4

 The Opinion page team is back with another of its Zoom reader chats.
 This week, we’re going back to school — in a way.

-Both counselors have found ways to do their work with students, even while the pandemic has presented hardships, uncertainty and stress.
+Both counselors have found ways to work with students, even while the pandemic has presented hardships, uncertainty and stress.

 If you’d like to join the conversation on Thursday, March 4, at 2 p.m., email the Star’s Opinion page writer/producer Edward Celaya at ecelaya@tucson.com, and he will send a Zoom invitation link out by Thursday morning.